renoc/python-rpifo/README.md

 * Windows: Pass
 * VLC: Pass
 * Winamp: Pass
-* Fail: MPC
+* Fail: Media Player Classic

 ##Logical Assumptions
+* No files in the working directory should be added to playlist
-* Non-media files will be ignored/skipped quickly
+* Non-media files will be ignored/skipped quickly by the player
 * Large amounts of files can be quickly and eaisly renamed using Bulk Renamer
     * http://www.bulkrenameutility.co.uk/